 Seyed Mohammad Ehsai: The Painter with a Refined Sense for Words

-Seyed Mohammad Ehsaei, a renowned and accomplished artist in the field ofNaqashi-Khat(calligraphic painting), was born in 1939 (1318 in the Iranian calendar) in Qazvin.
+Seyed Mohammad Ehsaei, a renowned artist in Naqqashi-Khat (calligraphic painting), was born in 1939 (1318 SH) in Qazvin .
 In 1966, he entered the University of Tehran to study fine arts and traditional calligraphy, graduating from the Faculty of Fine Arts.
-Ehsaei began his professional artistic career through collaboration with a youth magazine, and later joined the School Textbook Organization.
+Ehsaei began his professional career collaborating with a youth magazine and later joined the School Textbook Organization.
 Initially, he worked on book layout and design in this organization, then advanced to become the head of the graphic studio.
 Before long, he continued his work as the art expert for the visual arts textbooks used in the three-year guidance school program (middle school).
 The experiences he gained through collaboration with the Pars Institute and interaction with other graphic designers brought him closer to graphic art as a painter and calligrapher.
-Gradually, his presence in the field of graphic design—particularly in letterform design (huruf-negari) and aesthetic experimentation with Persian and Islamic scripts—became more prominent than his activities in painting.
+Gradually, his presence in the field of graphic design—particularly in letter form design (huruf-negari) and aesthetic experimentation with Persian and Islamic scripts—became more prominent than his activities in painting.
 Due to this extensive experience in graphic design, Ehsaei played a significant role in establishing the graphic design program at the Faculty of Fine Arts at the University of Tehran.

-Seyed Mohammad Ehsaei, as he himself has acknowledged, began his artistic journey in the field of calligraphy by copying the works of Mir Emad and Emad al-Kottab.
-He later studied under Master Hassan Mirkhani and became deeply drawn to inscriptions and the expressive qualities of Thuluth, Reyhan, and Mohaqqaq scripts.
+Seyed Mohammad Ehsaei, as he himself has acknowledged, began his artistic journey in the field of calligraphy by copying the works of Mir Emad and Emad al-Ketab.
+He later studied under Master Hassan Mirkhani and became deeply drawn to inscriptions and the expressive qualities of Thuluth, Reyhan, and Mohaqqeq scripts.
 Although he briefly studied Nastaʿlīq script under Seyed Hossein Mirkhani, his more serious reference point in calligraphy remains Mir Emad, with a stronger focus on Mirza Gholamreza Esfahani and the calligraphic style of the late Qajar period.

-"Eternal Alphabet (Alfabā-ye Azalī)", 1975
+"Eternal Alphabet (Alefbā-ye Azalī)", 1975

 ChatGPT said:

-In relation to Thuluth script, it should be said that Ehsai is not particularly mannerist in his approach; without a doubt, he can be described as a pragmatic reviver of the Aqlām-e Setteh (the six classical styles of Islamic calligraphy).
-To enrich his artistic expression, he drew upon the entire visual and structural potential of Islamic calligraphy, making use of various scripts, formats, and materials — thus creating a truly unique form of art.
-Ehsai mastered multiple calligraphic styles, and his approach to contemporary calligraphy was largely self-taught.
-He also experimented with less conventional compositions within traditional forms such as Chelipa (diagonal compositions) and Ketabat (manuscript writing).
-However, Seyed Mohammad Ehsai’s greatest fame stems from the unique innovation he introduced to Iranian Naqqashi-Khat (calligraphic painting).
-He was the first artist to use words as a medium for personal artistic expression, with his 1968 work “Knot of Khayyam” (Gerehaye Khayyam) marking this breakthrough.
-A skilled calligrapher by training, Ehsai considered himself closer to the traditions, scripts, and essence of calligraphy than to the painters of the Saqqakhaneh movement.
+In relation to the Thuluth script, it should be said that Ehsaei is not particularly mannerist in his approach; without a doubt, he can be described as a pragmatic reviver of the Aqlām-e Setteh (the six classical styles of Islamic calligraphy).
+To enrich his artistic expression, he drew upon the entire visual and structural potential of Islamic calligraphy.
+He made use of various scripts, formats, and materials, thereby creating a truly distinctive form of art..
+Ehsaei mastered multiple calligraphic styles, and his approach to contemporary calligraphy was largely self-taught.
+He also experimented with less conventional compositions within traditional forms, such as Chelipa (diagonal compositions) and Ketabat ( manuscript writing).
+However, Seyed Mohammad Ehsaei’s greatest fame stems from the unique innovation he introduced to Iranian Naqqashi-Khat (calligraphic painting).
+He is widely recognized as a pioneer in using words as a medium for personal artistic expression; his 1968 work ‘Knot of Khayyam’ (Gerehaye Khayyam) is often cited as a landmark piece.
+A skilled calligrapher by training, Ehsaei considered himself closer to the traditions, scripts, and essence of calligraphy than to the painters of the Saqqa-khaneh movement.
 He attributed this closeness to his faithfulness to the authentic traditions of calligraphy and his connection to the true form of letters.
-In this sense, Ehsai’s artistic journey was a movement from calligraphy toward painting — integrating visual and conceptual elements of painting into his calligraphic works.
-This approach, which came a few years after the Saqqakhaneh painters, was at first met with resistance, but later led to a wave of imitation among calligraphers.
-Ehsai showed greater perseverance and dedication than any of his contemporaries in advancing and defining Naqqashi-Khat as a distinct art form.
-To this day, he continues to shine through his diverse and innovative works on both the national and international stages.
+In this sense, Ehsaei’s artistic journey was a movement from calligraphy toward painting, integrating the visual and conceptual elements of painting into his calligraphic works.
+This approach,His movement, which emerged a few years after the Saqqa-khaneh painters, was initially met with resistance but later inspired a wave of imitation among calligraphers.
+Ehsai demonstrated greater perseverance and dedication than any of his contemporaries in advancing and defining Naqqashi-Khat as a distinct artistic discipline.
+To this day, he continues to gain recognition through his diverse and innovative works.

 “Surah Al-Hamd,” Nasta‘liq script, 1998

-Ehsai the Painter
+Ehsaei the Painter

 “Flower, Hyacinth, Nowruz,” oil on canvas, 2015

-“La ilaha illallah” (There is no god but God), offset print
+“La ilaha illallah” (There is no god but God), offset print.

-According to the artist, these works function as a visual dhikr of “Allah” and serve as an expression of Islamic mysticism and Sufism.
-Ehsai has created these works — commonly referred to as the “Allah” series — multiple times.
+According to the artist, these works function as a visual zikr of “Allah” and serve as an expression of Islamic mysticism and Sufism.
+Ehsaei has created these works — commonly referred to as the “Allah” series — multiple times.
 In one of his latest achievements, he completely eliminated color, exploring whiteness on whiteness and blackness on blackness, both of which are manifestations of light, thereby creating a novel visual composition.
 This approach has also become known as the “Eternal Alphabet” (Alfabaye Azali).
-In the “Eternal Alphabet” series, through the dance of letters and the creative use of positive and negative spaces inherent in Thuluth and Reyhan scripts, Ehsai reflects spiritual concepts through calligraphic forms.
+In the “Eternal Alphabet” series, through the dance of letters and the creative use of positive and negative spaces inherent in Thuluth and Reyhan scripts, Ehsaei reflects spiritual concepts through calligraphic forms.
 This collection can be considered a visual dhikr, in which conventional calligraphic rules and traditional geometric frameworks are deliberately set aside.
-In creating the series, Ehsai focused on writing and structuring the divine word “Allah”, channeling the energy and passion of his pen onto the canvas and thereby recording varied yet interconnected experiences across different textures.
-The series includes rotational compositions of the sacred word “Allah”, single-word compositions, dual-word combinations, four-word arrangements, and similar patterns on various backgrounds, often dominated by black hues, reflecting Ehsai’s engagement with modern art, even while remaining rooted in traditional concepts.
-Leveraging his graphic design knowledge and experience, Ehsai also achieved a logo-like clarity in the presentation of each piece within the “Eternal Alphabet” series.
-Initiated in the mid-1970s, he has continued this work into recent years, maintaining the same stylistic approach, consistently exploiting the Thuluth pen and its rhythm and dynamism.
+In creating the series, Ehsaei focused on writing and structuring the divine word “Allah”, channeling the energy and passion of his pen onto the canvas and thereby recording varied yet interconnected experiences across different textures.
+“The series features rotational compositions of the sacred word Allah, as well as single-word, dual-word, and four-word arrangements, rendered on diverse backgrounds often dominated by black hues.
+These works reflect Ehsaei’s engagement with modern art while remaining deeply rooted in traditional concepts.
+Leveraging his graphic design knowledge and experience, Ehsaei also achieved a logo-like clarity in the presentation of each piece within the “Eternal Alphabet” series.
+Initiated in the mid-1970s, he has continued this work into recent years, maintaining the same stylistic approach, consistently exploiting the Thuluth pen, whose rhythm and dynamism.
 Among his other notable innovative works are the logo designs for the Nahj al-Balagha Foundation, Niavaran Cultural Center, Academy of Arts, Organization for Textbooks, Iran Graphic Museum, as well as the titles of numerous Iranian newspapers over the past three decades.

 Logo of the Academy of Arts, 1998

-Ehsai’s art can be classified as religious art, insofar as its aim is to evoke a spiritual response in the human soul and guide it toward transcendence and elevation.
-To understand the religious dimension and its transformation in Ehsai’s works, it is important to note that religious faith has always been a fundamental premise in his artistic endeavors.
+Ehsaei’s art can be classified as religious art, insofar as its aim is to evoke a spiritual response in the human soul and guide it toward transcendence and elevation.
+To understand the religious dimension and its transformation in Ehsaei’s works, it is important to note that religious faith has always been a fundamental premise in his artistic endeavors.
 With the aim of spiritual elevation and its inherent nature, there is always an impersonal element in the creation of religious art.
 One of the defining characteristics of this art is the submission of the self to divine power.
-In Ehsai’s works, a deep and distinctive process unfolds in the act of creation, through which he approaches the divine essence of the Quranic word, conveying its message according to the capacity of each individual viewer.
+In Ehsaei’s works, a deep and distinctive process unfolds in the act of creation, through which he approaches the divine essence of the Quranic word, conveying its message according to the capacity of each individual viewer.

 Overview of Works

-Among the notable works of Seyed Mohammad Ehsai are: the “Eternal Alphabet” series, Surah Al-Hamd, Surah Yasin, Hu al-Fattah al-‘Alim, Hu al-Sami’ wa al-‘Alim, Hafez Asrar-e Elahi, Three Leaves of Love, That Heart Which You Have Seen, This Flower Comes from a Kindred Soul, O How We Are Not and the World Will Be, Whoever Keeps Faith with the Loyal, Good and Evil in Human Nature, The Foundation of Work Comes from Planning, At the Threshold of the Beloved, If One Can Submit, We Are Beggars of the Tavern of Love, In the Eyes of the Dawn, I Rejoice in That, O Lord, Make the End Auspicious, Since Nothing Exists from What Exists, Sit with Someone Who Knows the Heart, and many others.
+Among the notable works of Seyed Mohammad Ehsaei are: the “Eternal Alphabet” series, Surah Al-Hamd, Surah Yasin, Hu al-Fattah al-‘Alim, Hu wa al-Sami’ al-‘Alim, Hafez Asrar-e Elahi, Three Leaves of Love, That Heart Which You Have Seen, This Flower Comes from a Kindred Soul, O How We Are Not and the World Will Be, Whoever Keeps Faith with the Loyal, Good and Evil in Human Nature, The Foundation of Work Comes from Planning, At the Threshold of the Beloved, If One Can Submit, We Are Beggars of the Tavern of Love, In the Eyes of the Dawn, I Rejoice in That, O Lord, Make the End Auspicious, Since Nothing Exists from What Exists, Sit with Someone Who Knows the Heart, and many others.

 Untitled, 2018

-Name | Seyed Mohammad Ehsai: The Painter with a Refined Sense for Words |
+Name Seyed Mohammad Ehsai: The Painter with a Refined Sense for Words

-Country | Iran |
+Country Iran

 Change word spacing: